liquidvisual/vssa-1614/README.md

 ### Eek!
 This is Way Too Technical - What Is All This Crap?

 True!
 But stay with me.
 Jekyll is a Ruby based static site generator (blah blah), and arguably the most popular.
-Being able to leverage template logic and inheritance is just awesome.
-It allows me to abstract out or stub data to more closely emulate the back-end.
-This means less work for the dev who's porting code over.
+Being able to leverage template logic and inheritance is simply awesome.
+It allows one to abstract out or stub data to more closely emulate the back-end.
+This means less work for the back-end dev.
 All of the template logic has been done for you!
 Just follow the comments and hints.

 ### Resist the Urge to Cut Up the build HTML